 Use this solution to fill the water reservoir, the place where you usually place your water when brewing coffee.
 Don’t close the reservoir lid until you’ve returned the carafe back in its place.

 Plug the coffee maker and start a brewing cycle.

 Allow your Bunn coffee maker to cool for a minimum of 15 minutes.
 Once it’s cooled down, get rid of the vinegar solution and fill the water reservoir with fresh water.
 Turn on the brewing cycle once again.

 This step will get rid of any lingering smell from the vinegar solution.
 Smell the coffee maker, if it still has a vinegar odor, you can repeat this step one or two more times.

-How Should I Clean a Bunn Coffee Maker Daily?
+How to Clean a Bunn Coffee Maker After Daily Use

 The steps outlined above are for deep cleaning your machine every month.
 However, you should still clean the Bunn coffee maker daily, every time you use it to avoid the accumulation of germs.

 After using the coffee maker, allow it to cool completely.
 Separate any removable parts and wash it with mild soap and warm water.
 If you have a dishwasher, it’s even better to use it to wash the carafe and funnel.

 Give the exterior of the coffee maker a wipe if needed and also wipe the warming plate if there are any spills.
 To make sure the coffee maker is completely dry, keep the reservoir lid open for some time.